ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 ## Endpoint directory lookups

-The directory lookup interface provides the possibility to browse and filter through resource directory of mbed DS.
+The directory lookup interface provides the possibility to browse and filter through the resource directory of mbed Device Connector.

 ### Listing all endpoints